MARS-Group-HAW/MARS-Group-HAW.github.io/src/pages/student-work/theses.md

 />

 <StudentWork
-  title="Bestimmung einer 'Grünen Welle' bei Lichtsignalschaltungen für Alster-Fahrradfahrer durch agentenbasierte Simulation mithilfe des MARS-Frameworks" author="Kalvin Döge" type="ba" description="This study addresses the question of whether and under what conditions it would be possible to achieve a "green wave" for cyclists in Hamburg's city center.
+  title="Bestimmung einer Gruenen Welle bei Lichtsignalschaltungen für Alster-Fahrradfahrer durch agentenbasierte Simulation mithilfe des MARS-Frameworks" author="Kalvin Doege" type="ba" description="This study addresses the question of whether and under what conditions it would be possible to achieve a "green wave" for cyclists in Hamburg's city center.
 With the help of an agent-based traffic model, experiments were conducted and evaluated against the question." semesterYear="ss2022"